Climbing your way to the top is exhausting.

 Pastor Douglas Tomhave

-Pastor has served congregations in Verona, WI; Fort Worth, TX; Milwaukee, WI; Hampton, GA and now is the latest addition to the staff at St Paul.
+Pastor has served congregations in Verona, WI; Fort Worth, TX; Milwaukee, WI; and Hampton, GA.
 He is excited to be here in Lake Mills in a growing congregation that focuses its efforts on worship, spiritual growth, education and community outreach.
 Pastor Tomhave is married to Kelly, a teacher currently serving St Paul Preschool.
 They have 4 children, a son and three daughters (Henry, Grace, Claire and Eleanor).

 Come and connect with us here at St Paul!